Cannabis, both hemp and marijuana, is heavily regulated by federal,…

 |Ease of permitting||Bad||Bad||Not quite as bad|

 Don’t know where to begin?
 It’s easy.
 With over 75 completed extraction facilities designed, permitted, and in operation, we have the experience to help you make the right decisions.
-Give us a call and find out how we can move you to production and profitability quickly – and safely.
+Learn what services we provide.